pmacau/ChessProject/README.md

 ## User Stories
 As a user,
-- I want to see my in-game statistics on the main menu.
+- I want to see my in-game statistics from the main menu.
 - I want the option to enter the item shop off the menu to see what's available.
+- I want to be able to add items to my inventory, and upgrade items an arbitrary amount of times.
+- I want to be able to pause the game in the middle of a floor.
+- I want the option to increase the difficulty of a new game.